mrdcvlsc/mrdcvlsc/README.md

 I'm still currently a student :student: taking up a degree in computer science.

-At the same time I'm also growing 🌱 my knowledge :brain: and mostly learning
+At the same time, I'm also growing 🌱 my knowledge :brain: and mostly learning
-:books: new things little-by-little :feet: on my own during my free time in the following concepts :
+:books: new things little-by-little :feet: on my own during my free time, in the following concepts :

 `Linear Algebra`, `BLAS Libraries & Matrix Libraries`, `x86 & x86-64 Assembly`,